What is a return on investment (ROI)?

-In business, it’s wise to assess ROI for programs and functions that require significant funds, such as marketing or customer service.
-ROI is a critical metric that can help you prioritize spending.
+For businesses, it’s wise to assess ROI for programs and functions that require significant funds.
+Marketing and customer service are great examples.
 You can also use ROI to help build a business case for new initiatives that require executive buy-in.

 The basic ROI formula is simple, but you need to gather some data for the calculation.
-First, you need to derive the benefits for the investment.
-This can be a bit tricky if you’re estimating future benefits.
-Base your estimates on actual data whenever possible.
+First, you need to derive the benefits of the investment.
+It’s a good idea to base your estimates on actual data whenever possible.

 Next, you’ll need the total investment cost.
-If you’re looking at a business program, make sure you consider all the costs.
-For example, if you want to implement new customer service software, you may have human resources, training, and technology costs.
+If you’re looking at a business program, consider all the costs.
+For example, if you want to implement new customer service software, you may have human resources, training, and technology costs that come with it.

 ROI = 100 x (Benefits – Investments) / Investments

-Let’s imagine that you’re adding a chat function to your website to improve customer service.
-You expect to gain $150,000 in benefit for the quarter, but you’ll need to spend $50,000 to put the program in place.
+Imagine you are adding a chat function to your website to improve customer service.
+You expect to gain $150,000 in benefits for the quarter, but you’ll need to spend $50,000 to implement the program.

 Your ROI calculation will look like this:

 By calculating ROI, you can clearly show the business benefit of a planned investment.
 You can then use this data to secure the funding and executive support you need to make it a reality.

 Assessing ROI in content marketing